harveybc/feature-extractor/README_visualizer.md

 The component is pre-installed with the feature_extractor package, the instructions are described in the [feature_extractor README](../master/README.md).

+### Command-Line Execution

-Additionally, environment variables must be set:
+Environment variables must be set:

 * For Linux and Mac: